Psychodynamic Psychotherapy with Adults

 Part One: Qualifying Course in Psychodynamic Psychotherapy

 Please go to Foundation Course in Psychodynamic Psychotherapy (D58L) for details of the Part One of the Qualifying Course in Psychodynamic Psychotherapy.
-This must be completed before applying for acceptance onto Part 2 of the programme.
+This course, or and equivalent, must be completed before applying for acceptance onto Part 2 of the programme.

 Inter-cultural Psychodynamic Psychotherapy course (D59)